TheSongOfEnderion/josee/Chapters/Chapter 5 - Recruitment.md

 Within his eyes, he saw a fragmented myriad of everlasting dreams.
 The fires burned with such Light that Fredriech felt his very soul would scald.

-'_And when thous't stare into the abyss of the first flame, one will see eternity_', the words of an ancient text repeated in Fredriech's mind.
+'And when thous't stare into the abyss of the first flame, one will see eternity', the words of an ancient text repeated in Fredriech's mind.

 He suddenly kneeled down, tears flowing down his eyes.